SanderSpies/Productivity/README.md

   This can make refactoring rather hard, therefore: use only classes with prefixes.
 Max. depth level should be 3.
 More ideally the CSS should directly be part of the component, and not separated by technology.
 - Separation based on technology instead of functionality
-- Wrong backend implementation: either by sending blocks of HTML or not proper REST
+- Wrong backend implementation: either by sending blocks of HTML or not proper REST.

+  The backend should write an API for the world, not just a certain use case.
 - "Everybody can do everything" mentality without the proper architecture.
   Every developer has a certain expertise, and everything isn't it.
 So let the developer be experts in their own area, and be guided in the right way in lesser known areas.
 A good architecture is vital here, but most likely isn't in place.
+- Not understanding JavaScript or CSS or HTML
 - Working against the language
 - Developer mentality